sparrow-code/OpenVpn-Server/README.md

 The script will:

-1. Install necessary packages
+1. Install necessary packages.
-2. Set up Easy-RSA for certificate management
+2. Set up Easy-RSA for certificate management.
-3. Generate server and initial client certificates
+3. Generate server and initial client certificates.
-4. Configure the OpenVPN server
+4. Configure the OpenVPN server.
-5. Set up proper network routing
+5. Set up proper network routing.
-6. Prepare client certificates for RouterOS
+6. Prepare client certificates for RouterOS.

-Follow the interactive prompts to complete the setup.

 ### Client Management

 After initial setup, running the script again will enter client management mode where you can:

-1. Create new client certificates
+1. Create new client certificates.
-2. Regenerate existing client certificates
+2. Regenerate existing client certificates.
-3. List all client certificates
+3. List all client certificates.
-4. Exit the management interface
+4. Exit the management interface.

 ### Generating OVPN Configuration Files